CODE33301/Multiple-Color-Terminal/README.md

 apt install leafpad
 leafpad .bashrc
 ```
-3. Past This At The Very End Of The File.
+3. Paste This At The Very End Of The File.
 4. Save File.

 Done, Enjoy!